RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

 ## Additional Steps: Security Setup

 Once you’ve confirmed that the direct connection is working correctly, it’s a good idea to consider security enhancements.
 Isolate this connection further and establish a firewall route tailored to protect your NAS and the data it serves.
 For detailed instructions on security settings, you might want to refer to additional guides like “Let’s Talk Security.”
+I am currently working on a script to help with configuring the windows firewall rules with isolation.
+SMB share port might be a problem.

 ---